 Referenced in Kill Bill 2, when a rather misogynistic friend of Bud's mentions how when he does something to upset the women in his life, he loves it when they give him "the silent treatment", as it means he doesn't have to listen or talk to them.
 He also pretends to hate it so they'll keep doing it.

-In Ever After, King Francis threatens to punish Prince Henry for the prince not going along with an Arranged Marriage by "denying you the crown and... living forever!", to which Henry smiles and says, "Good.
+In Ever After, King Francis threatens to punish Prince Henry for the prince not going along with an Arranged Marriage: "I'll simply deny you the crown and... live forever!", to which Henry smiles and says, "Good.
 Agreed.
 I don't want it!" and walks off.

 King Francis:(to Queen Eleanor, in frustration) "HE'S YOUR SON!"